telerik/xaml-docs/controls/radrichtextbox/features/merge-documents/raddocumentmerger.md

 >The document passed to the constructor can be obtained through the **Document property** of the RadDocumentMerger instance.

-Now, you can use the methods of the RadDocumentMerger class to [insert the content of the desired documents at the caret position]({%slug radrichtextbox-features-merge-insert-document%}) or just [append]({%slug radrichtextbox-features-merge-append-documents%}) it to the target document.
+You can use the methods of the RadDocumentMerger class to [insert the content of the desired documents at the caret position]({%slug radrichtextbox-features-merge-insert-document%}) or just [append]({%slug radrichtextbox-features-merge-append-documents%}) it to the target document.

 ## See Also